Learn about the history and hidden gems of East Fairmount Park on this guided bike tour.

 [ Not sure what to pay?
 Please refer to this Sliding Scale Pricing FAQ for additional info. ]

 KNOW BEFORE YOU GO:

 - The bike ride is roughly eight miles (moderate exertion).
 Most of the ride is flat; however, there will be some hilly sections.

 - This event is BYOB….as in, bring your own bike (and helmet!).
 No bike?
 No problem!
 We’re meeting right next to Wheel Fun Bike Rentals.

 - Everyone must wear a helmet at all times.
 Riders who arrive without a helmet will not be permitted to join the tour.

-- Appropriate for adults and families with children ages 14 & up.
+- Appropriate for adults and families with children ages 14 and up.
 Minors must be registered and accompanied by an adult.

 - Please dress according to weather conditions.

-- Please bring your own water and snacks (drinking water is not available in the park).
+- Please bring your own water and snack (drinking water is not available in the park).

 Enjoy our programs?
 Become a Supporter of Fairmount Park Conservancy to help ensure that Philadelphia’s parks are enhanced for generations to come!
 Supporters enjoy special benefits like early registration access for events and our Park Perk Pass, which offers discounts and benefits throughout Philadelphia.